Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Related Work

 \section{Related Work}

 Pseudo-labeling, where a trained model generates labels for unlabeled data, has become a cornerstone of semi-supervised learning~\cite{Lee13}.
 The Noisy Student framework~\cite{Xie20} demonstrated that iteratively training larger student models on pseudo-labeled data with noise injection can surpass teacher performance, establishing a paradigm for leveraging unlabeled data at scale.
-FixMatch~\cite{Sohn20} combined consistency regularization with pseudo-labeling using confidence thresholds, while Mean Teacher~\cite{Tarvainen17} introduced exponential moving averages of model weights for stable pseudo-label generation.
+FixMatch~\cite{Sohn20} combined consistency regularization with pseudo-labeling using confidence thresholds, while Mean Teacher~\cite{Tarvainen17} maintained an exponential moving average of student weights to produce consistency targets.
 Meta Pseudo Labels~\cite{Pham21} further improved teacher--student training by jointly optimizing the teacher based on student feedback.
-Within MIR, pseudo-labeling has been successfully applied to various tasks including piano transcription~\cite{Strahl24}, music tagging~\cite{Hung2023}, and speech recognition~\cite{Likhomanenko22}.
+Within audio signal processing, pseudo-labeling has been successfully applied to various tasks including speech recognition~\cite{Likhomanenko23}, piano transcription~\cite{Strahl24}, and music tagging~\cite{Hung2023}.
 For ACR specifically, Bortolozzo et al.~\cite{Bortolozzo21} adapted Noisy Student for rare chord recognition, employing confidence filtering and iterative teacher--student training to address class imbalance.
-Li et al.~\cite{Li23_contrastive} applied contrastive learning to learn chord representations that transfer across datasets.
+Li et al.~\cite{Li23_contrastive} combined contrastive pre-training with noisy-student semi-supervision for large-vocabulary chord recognition.
 However, these approaches typically require ground-truth labels from the outset and train on mixed pseudo-label and ground-truth signals within a single pipeline.
 In contrast, we investigate whether \emph{separate} incremental learning stages can achieve comparable or superior performance by first training on pseudo-labels alone, then adapting to labeled data.